Bbblaxtop/Bbblaxtop/README.md

 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: Send message in Discord,Telegram
 - 😄 Pronouns: salat20,salo20,finlandSalo
-- ⚡ Fun fact: Im not from Finland
+- ⚡ Fun fact: Im not from Finland,Im live in Russia

 <!---
 Bbblaxtop/Bbblaxtop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.